Wok & Skillet

 chili sauce in a pot

 Keep the chili sauce refrigerated.
-It will keep for about a year in the fridge (that is, if you don't finish it by then ... which is unlikely.)
+It will keep for up to 6 months in the fridge (that is, if you don't finish it by then ... which is unlikely.)

 Enjoy!